Brawlhalla: Esports

-2020 World Championship
+In 2020, Brawlhalla Esports shifted to an online-focused competition due to the global pandemic.
 The 5th annual Brawlhalla World Championship was shifted to an online competition due to the Coronavirus pandemic.
-The North American 1v1 World Championship was won for a third time by Stephen "Sandstorm" Myers, and the 2v2 World Championship title went to "Sandstorm" alongside his teammate "Boomie" for the second time in a row.

-2021 World Championship

-The 6th annual Brawlhalla World Championship was also an online competition.
-The North American 1v1 World Championship was won for the first time by "Cody Travis".
-The 2v2 North American World Championship title was won by "Sandstorm" and his teammate "Boomie" for the third time in a row.

-2022 World Championship

-The North American 1v1 World Championship was won by "Impala", and the 2v2 World Championship title went to "Snowy" alongside his teammate "Boomie"(his 5th time winning).
+Thus, the World Championship was split into five separate regions, with each region having their own 1v1 and 2v2 World Champions.

+Since 2022, the World Championship has returned to being an in-person event.

+Community

+One factor that is critical to the longevity of a game is whether the players feel that their opinions are being heard by the developers.
+One way for a developer to demonstrate that they are listening to their community is through frequent updates that tailor the game to the needs of the community and maintain a playable state.
+A study that focused on 'urgent updates', which are defined as updates that, "... are deemed critical enough to not be left unreleased until an upcoming regular-cycle update," found that for Steam's top games, including Brawlhalla, 39% of these 'urgent updates' were to fix crashes, and 25% made changes to the games' rules.
+The developer of Brawlhalla, Blue Mammoth Games, frequently uses the community's feedback to make changes to their game.
+It was especially common earlier in the development of the game for there to be a section included in the patch notes titled 'Community Requests'.

 Reception

 Kotaku summarized that "Brawlhalla is a dynamic take on platform brawler that feels good to play."
 They said that the best innovations to the platform brawlers before it are its jumps and wall movements.
 Three jumps and nearly unlimited wall scaling make for fresh strategies and the buff in mobility means a lot of the high-adrenaline action happens off-stage.
 Push Square stated that while it is not quite as tightly designed as the seminal Super Smash Bros., the large roster, a wide range of modes, and a reasonable level of depth help it achieve a similar balance of accessibility and challenge, scoring it at 7 out of 10.
 Nintendo Life said that it "stands as a solid example of how to do a proper platform fighter, with several game modes, a diverse cast and a beautiful art style making this one easy to recommend."
 PCMag summarised it as "a worthwhile entry in the platform fighting genre that you can enjoy for free."

 On the PlayStation store chart, it was the 2nd most downloaded game in North America, and number 3 in Europe.